 The District does not have a policy to limit investments in any one issuer to no more than 5% of the total portfolio.
 However, the CGC Section 53601.7 requires that investments in one issuer do not exceed 5% of the entity's total portfolio at the time of purchase, except obligations of the United States government, United States government agencies, and United States government-sponsored enterprises and no more than 10% of the entity's total portfolio may be invested in any one mutual fund at the time of purchase.
-At June 30, 2014 and 2013, the investments with Bayerische Landesbank Investment Repurchase Agreement amounted to \$36,822,000, which exceeded 5% of the District's total investment portfolio at 8.5% and 13.4% respectively.
+At June 30, 2015 and 2014, the investments with Bayerische Landesbank Investment Repurchase Agreement amounted to \$36,822,000.
+This represents 4.5% and 8.5% of the District's total investment portfolio at June 30, 2015 and 2014, respectively.